-Killam is one of Canada's largest publicly traded real estate investment trusts, owning, operating, managing and developing a portfolio of apartments, MHC properties and commercial properties across seven provinces.
+Killam is a Canadian publicly traded real estate investment trust, owning, operating, managing and developing a portfolio of apartments, MHC properties and commercial properties across seven provinces.
 Killam was founded in 2000 to create value through the consolidation of apartments in Atlantic Canada and MHCs across Canada.
-Killam entered the Ontario apartment market in 2010, the Alberta apartment market in 2014, and the British Columbia apartment market in 2020.
+Killam entered the Ontario (ON) apartment market in 2010, the Alberta (AB) apartment market in 2014, and the British Columbia (BC) apartment market in 2020.
+Killam broke ground on its first development in 2010 and has completed 18 projects to-date, with another project located in Waterloo, ON, currently under construction.

-The apartment business is Killam's largest segment and accounted for 88.6% of Killam's NOI for the year ended December 31, 2022.
-As at December 31, 2022, Killam's apartment portfolio consisted of 19,527 units, including 1,343 units jointly owned with institutional partners.
-Killam's 231 apartment properties are located in Atlantic Canada's six largest urban centres (Halifax, Moncton, Saint John, Fredericton, Charlottetown and St. John's), Ontario (Ottawa, London, Toronto, Guelph and Kitchener-Waterloo-Cambridge-GTA), Alberta (Edmonton and Calgary), and British Columbia (Greater Victoria and Courtenay).
+The apartment business is Killam's largest segment and accounted for 88.5% of Killam's net operating income (NOI) for the year ended December 31, 2023.
+As at December 31, 2023, Killam's apartment portfolio consisted of 18,835 units, including 1,343 units jointly owned with institutional partners.
+Killam's 220 apartment properties are located in Atlantic Canada's six largest urban centres (Halifax, Moncton, Saint John, Fredericton, Charlottetown and St. John's), Ontario (Ottawa, London, Guelph and Kitchener-Waterloo-Cambridge-Greater Toronto Area (KWC-GTA)), Alberta (Edmonton and Calgary), and British Columbia (Greater Victoria and Courtenay).
 Killam is Atlantic Canada's largest owner of multi-residential apartments and plans to continue increasing its presence outside Atlantic Canada through acquisitions and developments; however, it will continue to invest strategically in Atlantic Canada to maintain its market presence.

 In addition, Killam owns 5,975 sites in 40 MHCs, also known as land-lease communities or trailer parks, in Ontario and Atlantic Canada.
 Killam owns the land and infrastructure supporting these communities and leases sites to tenants who own their own homes and pay Killam site rent.
-The MHC portfolio accounted for 6.1% of Killam's NOI for the year ended December 31, 2022.
-Killam also owns 946,372 SF of commercial space that accounted for 5.3% of Killam's NOI for the year ended December 31, 2022.
+The MHC portfolio accounted for 5.8% of Killam's NOI for the year ended December 31, 2023.
+Killam also owns 973,839 square feet (SF) of commercial space that accounted for 5.7% of Killam's NOI for the year ended December 31, 2023.